Objectway/grunt-zabcache/README.md

 # grunt-appcache

 > Grunt task for generating an HTML5 AppCache manifest from the specified list of files.
+Forked from https://github.com/canvace/grunt-appcache with headcomment support.
+The headcomment allow to add freetext comment in the first line of the manifest

 ## Getting Started
 This plugin requires Grunt `~0.4.1`